 “Dream big little one, the sky is not your limit.” ~ Unknown

 My name is Jacqueline Smith.
-I am the founder of Fluency Tutors.
+I am the founder and CEO of Fluency Tutors.
 Thank you for your trust in us and congratulations on starting this exciting journey with your child to learn the English language.
-As teachers and parents we must make a conscious effort to give children the tools they need to prepare them for a future of academic achievement and success.
-That is our goal!
+As teachers and parents, we must make a conscious effort to give our children the tools they need to prepare them for a future of academic achievement and success.
+This is our goal!

-When I started Fluency Tutors in 2017, it was my dream to connect English teachers with students of all ages in countries throughout the world.
-I chose the “heart-hands” to represent my company because it is an international symbol of caring.
-This symbol represents the care that I have for our tutors and the care they have for teaching the English language and developing the minds of young learners.
+When I started Fluency Tutors in 2017, my dream was to connect English teachers with students of all ages in countries throughout the world.
+I chose the “heart-hands” symbol to represent my company because it is the international symbol of caring.
+This symbol represents the care that I have taken in developing our community of online tutors and the passion they have for teaching English and developing the minds of young learners.

+This might be your child’s first time interacting with a native English speaker.
 We know that it is important for you to be involved in your child’s education.
-This might be your child’s first time interacting with a native English speaker.
-You will be sent a weekly report to update you on your child’s progress.
+You will be sent reports to update you on your child’s progress.

-Please know that we are always available to offer our support and guidance.
-We promise to deliver you and your child exceptional online learning.
+We are always available to provide you with our support and guidance.
+We promise to deliver you and your child an exceptional online learning experience.

 - Role Modelling